Choose your seed packet below and select the + symbol to display growing instructions:

 4. Water area gently.

-• When: Early spring or early fall
+• When to plant: Late spring or late fall

 1. Prepare the soil by loosening it with a garden fork.